cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The execution time is the same.
 However, one less instruction is generated.

+The forward assignment optimization is performed when these conditions are met:
+* optimization level is `advanced`,
+* both branches assign a value to the same variable (resulting variable) as the last statement,
+* the resulting variable is not global (global variables can be modified or used in function calls),
+* the resulting variable is not used in the condition in any way,
-The forward assignment optimization can be done if at least one of the branches consist of just one instruction, and both branches produce a value which is then used.
+* at least one branch consists of just one instruction which sets the resulting variable (this is the branch to be moved),
+* the other branch doesn't use the resulting variable anywhere except the last statement,
+* the last statement of the other branch doesn't depend on the resulting variable.

 Depending on the type of condition and the branch sizes, either true branch or false branch can get eliminated this way.
 Average execution time remains the same, although in some cases the number of executed instructions per branch can change by one (total number of instructions executed by both branches remains the same).

 ### Compound condition elimination